 The Deacons shall be responsible for the material needs of the church.
 This shall relate to the fabric of the building, its maintenance and upkeep and also including other properties belonging to the church as well as oversight of any material help given to a Church Member or Christian body (Acts 6:3).

-Subject to the necessary qualifications being met and subject to the recognition of the call by the person concerned, the name of a prospective Elder may be brought to the Church Meeting.
-Anyone having an objection to such an appointment should approach the Pastor and Elders to make this known.
-Inquiry may be conducted and the outcome communicated to the relevant parties.
-If no impediment is found, the person’s name will be brought to the next Church Meeting and, subject to 75% of a vote cast by secret ballot having been obtained, shall then be set apart.
+Subject to the necessary qualifications being met and subject to the recognition of the call by the person concerned, the name of a prospective Pastor will be brought by the eldership to a Special Church Meeting called specifically for this purpose.
+The name of the prospective Pastor will be notified in advance of the Special Church Meeting and any having confidentially-held objections to such an appointment should approach the Elders and Deacons in advance to make these known.
+The outcome of any inquiry will be communicated to the relevant parties.

-Subject to the necessary qualifications being met and subject to the recognition of the call by the person concerned, the name of a prospective Deacon may be brought to the Church Meeting.
-Anyone having an objection to such an appointment should approach the Pastor and Elders to make this known.
-Inquiry may be conducted and the outcome communicated to the relevant parties.
-If no impediment is found, the person’s name will be brought to the next Church Meeting and, subject to 75% of a vote cast by secret ballot having been obtained, shall then be set apart.
+Subject to the necessary qualifications being met and subject to the recognition of the call by the person concerned, the name of a prospective Deacon may be brought by the eldership to a Church Meeting.
+The name of the prospective Deacon will be notified in advance of the Church Meeting and any having confidentially-held objections to such an appointment should approach the Pastor, Elders and Deacons in advance to make these known.
+The outcome of any inquiry will be communicated to the relevant parties.

 Such appointments are regarded as life-long offices.